Armadallc/Archemy/OPTION_C_IMPLEMENTATION_COMPLETE.md

-# Option C: Enhanced Role System - IMPLEMENTATION COMPLETE
+# Option C: Enhanced Role System

-## STATUS: ✅ FULLY ACTIVATED
+## STATUS: ACTIVATED

-The enhanced permission system is now **fully operational** alongside the existing role-based architecture.
-This provides granular control while maintaining complete backward compatibility.

 ## WHAT WAS IMPLEMENTED